Michotastico/SerBear/README.md

     return html_response(rendered_template)
 ```

-To start the server, you always can run from the terminal
+To start the server, you can always run it from the terminal
 ```
 gunicorn server:app
 ```

-But, if you wish, you can use the gunicorn in the programmatic way included
+But, if you wish, you can use gunicorn in the programmatic way included

 ```python
 from server import app